snufflo/agent802.11/README.md

 What is ARP Spoofing?
 =====================
-![Diagram for arp spoofing](/images/arp_spoof_colored.drawio.jpg) ARP Spoofing is the act of pretending to be another device by broadcasting a forged ARP packet.
+![Diagram for arp spoofing](/images/arp_spoof_colored.drawio.jpg) (Diagram demonstrating ARP poisoning in local network)

+ARP Spoofing is the act of pretending to be another device by broadcasting a forged ARP packet.
+    - This kind of ARP broadcast reply, which is not triggered by a request, is called **Gratituous ARP Reply**.
+    - Arp spoofing is essentially done through gratituous ARP replies
+    - Since ARP is a trust-based protocol, receiving ends would normally have to accept such replies, thus givin adversaries an advantage
 If done successfully, an adversary is able to redirect packets to its own device.
 ARP Spoofing is usually done by
 1. deceiving the target endpoint device E that adversary T is the default gateway accesspoint A.